saschagrunert/git-journal/rfc/0002-output-templating.md

 [tag1.subtag2]

 [tag2]
+footers = ["Fixes", "Reviewed-by"]
 ```

 Every tag represents a toml table which can be nested as well.
 The `name` field inside the table maps the related tag to
 a chosen name.
 The `default` table can be used to specify every commit item which contains no tag at all.
+The `footers`
+array specifies the to be printed commit footers.